fesomadealli/de-week2-unittest-fesomadealli/README.md

 ## 🎓 Learning Outcomes

-After completing this project, you'll understand:
+After completing this project, I understood:
 - How to model real-world biological processes in code
 - The importance of boundary conditions in healthcare applications
 - Writing tests that validate both expected behavior and safety constraints